Josephine Premice: Early life

 Josephine Mary Premice was born in Brooklyn, New York, the daughter of Thelomaine and Lucas Premice.
-Her parents were part of the Haitian aristocracy who fled Haiti after her father, Lucas Premice, who allegedly had claim to the title Count de Brodequin, was part of a failed rebellion to try to overthrow the head of state.
-Lucas was imprisoned in Guiana.
-He and a fellow prisoner to whom he was chained escaped and fled through the woods to friends that awaited them on the coast.
+Her parents were part of the Haitian aristocracy who fled Haiti; her ancestor, Napoleon Premice, was a Haitian-born Black veteran of the U.S. Revolutionary War.

+Her father, Lucas Premice, who claimed the title Count de Brodequin in the Haitian nobility, was part of a failed rebellion to try to overthrow the Haitian head of state.
+He was imprisoned in Guiana for his role in the plot, and both he and a fellow prisoner to whom he was chained were forced to escape and flee through the woods to friends that awaited them on the coast.
 On the third day of their journey, the other man died, and Lucas is said to have had to cut off the man's arm to free himself from the chains.
 He was brought to France, where he learned to cut fur for the couturiers.
 He eventually immigrated to New York in the early 1920s.

 Premice and her sister, Adele, were given the education and training of an "at-home finishing school" and treated like part of the elite, at a time when African Americans were treated as second-class citizens, even in the northern states.